wtx-labs/woocommerce-api-openapi-specification/README.md

 ---

 ### Quick glance at the API in Swagger
-You can take a quick look at the API in Swagger [here](https://editor.swagger.io/?url=https://raw.githubusercontent.com/wtx-labs/woocommerce-api-openapi-specification/main/woocommerce-rest-api-openapi-specification.yml).
+You can take a quick look at the API in Swagger <a href="https://editor.swagger.io/?url=https://raw.githubusercontent.com/wtx-labs/woocommerce-api-openapi-specification/main/woocommerce-rest-api-openapi-specification.yml" target="_blank">here</a>.

 ![WooCommerce REST API in Swagger Editor](wtx-labs-woocommerce-rest-api-editor-swagger-io-example.png)